shadyyd/Natours/readme.md

 ## API Documentation

-For detailed documentation on the API endpoints, refer to the [API documentation](`https://documenter.getpostman.com/view/32224262/2sA3JGeimW`).
+For detailed documentation on the API endpoints, refer to the [https://documenter.getpostman.com/view/32224262/2sA3JGeimW].

 ## Deployment

 In addition to being an API project, Natours also includes a server-rendered website to consume some of the endpoints.
 To access the website, follow these steps:

-1. Navigate to the deployed Natours website: [link-to-deployed-website](`https://natours-by-shady-c3fa1156a498.herokuapp.com/`)
+1. Navigate to the deployed Natours website: [https://natours-by-shady-c3fa1156a498.herokuapp.com/]
 2. Explore the website to view and interact with the available tours.

 ## Contributors